kitswas/git-for-all/Chapters/chapter3.md

 > Earlier, you mentioned something about `checkout` being the git equivalent of loading a save.
 How does that work?

-`checkout` is a command that allows you to switch between different commits.
+`checkout` allows you to switch between different commits.
 It is also used to switch between branches.

 ## Switching branches